-There’s typically an option to purchase a quick queue one-time pass, quick queue unlimited, and a quick queue + reserved show seating pass.
-The price for the quick queue unlimited + reserved seating was pretty much the same price, so we went with that one.
+In addition to those options, there is an option to purchase a quick queue unlimited + reserved show seating pass.
+The price for the quick queue unlimited + reserved seating is just a bit more, so we went with that one.
 And having the reserved seating was awesome in almost all instances.

 Pick the Right Seats at the SeaWorld Shamu Show

 One mistake my family made was to purchase AND sit in the reserved seats for all of the shows.
 While it was wonderful to not have to get to shows early with the reserved seating pass, we really missed out on feeling like part of the action at some of the SeaWorld shows.

 For instance, some of the key components of the SeaWorld Shamu show, One Ocean, is the orcas splashing the audience.
 The reserved seating for that show is up and above everything.
 You have a great view but you don’t get splashed and really don’t get any interaction with the animals or trainers.
 So I highly recommend getting to One Ocean early, sit in the splash zone, and be prepared to get soaked.
 It’s all a part of the SeaWorld experience.